raz8153/PyChristmas/README.md

 width = width - 20
 height = randint(20,30)
 ```
-In each iteration, the width of the next rectangle gets reduced to a smaller size so that in the ens we get a triangle kinda look for the entire leaf part (green portion).
+In each iteration, the width of the next rectangle gets reduced to a smaller size so that in the end we get a triangle kinda look for the entire leaf part (green portion).
 We assign a random value for the height as that helps to give the tree an irregular shape rather than a giving same height for all the rectangles.
 If you would like, you could reduce the width by a random integer too.

 ```python